po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

 ### 2. Instructor Demo: Virtuals (5 min)

-* Open `21-Ins_Virtuals/server.js` in your IDE.

-* In the command line, run `npm i && npm run seed && npm start` and demonstrate the following:
+* Open `21-Ins_Virtuals/server.js` in your IDE and run `npm i && npm run seed && npm start` from your command line to demonstrate the following:

   * 🔑 In this demo, we will be using virtuals to create computed properties that are not stored in the database.